tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 ```

 ### Configure `SuperCollider`
-The file [humanSoundSculpture.scd](supercollider/humanSoundSculpture.scd) generates the note
+The file [humanSoundSculpture.scd](supercollider/humanSoundSculpture.scd) is responsible for the note
 sequence that is distributed among the performers.
 It is started with the `systemd` unit
 [`hss-supercollider.service`](systemd/hss-supercollider.service).
 Copy this file to `/usr/lib/systemd/system/`.
 ```bash